 Now comes the hard part (for me).
 I can't find a single trace of either Harold Willis or Chuck Willis prior to 1951.
 Therefore, I have to rely on what others have written, something I hate to do if I can't check the information.
 (So blame any errors in the next two paragraphs on others; I refuse to take responsibility.)

 Chuck spent his whole life in Atlanta, growing up near the Decatur Street section of town, where there were many night clubs.
 Passionate about the music he heard, he began writing and performing.
 Supposedly he appeared with bandleader Red McAllister, but the only ads I could find for McAllister were in March 1946 (and, by September 1947, McAllister was selling the band's bus).
-After that, it was with trumpeter Roy Mays' band (but there are no mentions of them appearing anywhere).
+After that, it was with trumpeter Roy Mays' band (but I can only find a single instance of them appearing together, in late 1951).

 Was he appearing as Harold Willis or Chuck Willis?
 I have no idea.
 Where did the name "Chuck" come from?
 I initially thought it might be his middle name, but there's no proof of that.
 However, Zenas Sears had a son named Chuck, so it's possible that was the inspiration.